History of the Leon Public Library

 In June 1978, the basement of the building was remodeled and a children's library was established by M.N.
 Viner, the library's first children's librarian.

 After 100 years, the Leon Public Library still resides in the same building which was dedicated in 1906.
 The building itself has not changed much from the original, but the services provided to the community have greatly expanded.
 Users may still come to the library to check out books, as in the time of Miss Dye, but they are just as likely to come in to use a computer to get on the Internet and fill out a job application, check out an audio book to use on a long road trip, check out a video or DVD, research family history or participate on one of the pre-school programs.
-Some of the things that are currently available to library users are books, magazines, newspapers, audio books, videos and DVD's, puzzles, puppets, copy machine and four public access computers on each floor, Preschool Activity Time starting each fall, a summer reading program, and much more.
-The library is open six days a week, offers approximately 18,000 items for checkout(in a variety of formats) and has four knowledgeable well-trained staff members to help you find the information you need.
+Some of the things that are currently available to library users are books, magazines, newspapers, audio books, videos and DVD's, puzzles, puppets, copy machine and seven public access computers, a summer reading program, and much more.
+The library is open six days a week, offers approximately 58,000 items for checkout(in a variety of formats including E-books) and has knowledgeable well-trained staff members to help you find the information you need.

 Funding come primarily from the City of Leon, with contributions from Decatur County, State of Iowa programs and private donations.
 An endowment fund has also been established in memory of M.N.
 Viner with South Central Iowa Community Foundation for the benefit of the library.